 We talk shop with Ian Isenberg of Uncle Ikes.

-Spotlight is a new series showcasing shop owners from across the country.
+Shop Talk is a new series showcasing shop owners from across the country.
 Learn more about the owners, what makes dispensaries tick, the kind of products they’re looking for, insider advice and more.
 Ian Eisenberg owns Uncle Ike’s of Seattle, Washington.

 How did you first get into the cannabis space?